merliot/hub/README.md

 # MERLIOT
 PRIVATE DEVICE HUB

-## Introduction
+## INTRODUCTION

-</p><a target="_blank" href="https://merliot.io">Merliot</a> Hub is a private device hub, a web app, and an MCP server.</p>
+<a target="_blank" href="https://merliot.io">Merliot</a> Hub is a private
+device hub, a web app, and an MCP server.

-</p>There is a lot to unpack there.
-Let’s start with the private device hub
+There is a lot to unpack there.
+Let’s start with the private device hub part.
-part.</p>

 ### Private Hub

-</p>Consumer-grade Smart devices such as Smart security cameras, Smart lights,
+Consider consumer-grade Smart devices such as Smart security cameras, Smart lights, and Smart thermostats.
+These are not private.
+They have one thing in
-and Smart thermostats have one thing in common: they dial home to the device manufacturer's central hub.
+common: they dial home to the device manufacturer's central hub.
 For each manufacture, you'll install a phone app which connects to the same central hub.
 Your data is unencrypted on the manufacture's side of the hub.
 Your data is not private.
 The device manufacturer can analyze, track, store, share, and sell your data.
-Your data plus your profile associated with the device purchase and app signup make _you_ the product.</p>
+Your data plus your profile associated with the device purchase and app signup make _you_ the product.

-</p>Merliot Hub is private.
-It’s private by switching from a central-hub
-architecture to a distributed-hub architecture.
+Merliot Hub is private alternative.
+It’s private by switching from a central-hub architecture to a distributed-hub architecture.
 There is no central Merliot Hub.
 Each user of Merliot Hub installs their own hub.
 A hub can be installed on a local resource such as a laptop or Raspberry Pi.
 Alternatively, it can be installed on the cloud (for free in some cases).
 Each user’s hub is independent from others’.
 There is no central hub.
-No central point to compromise, tap, exploit, or profit from.</p>
+No central point to compromise, tap, exploit, or profit from.

-</p>The trade off for privacy is convenience.
-Not only do you have to <a
-target="_blank" href="https://www.merliot.io/doc/quick-start">install</a> your
-own Merliot Hub, you have to build your own devices.
+The trade off for privacy is convenience.
+You must <a target="_blank" href="https://www.merliot.io/doc/quick-start">install</a> and maintain your own Merliot Hub and you must to build your own devices.
 Merliot Hub devices are built from hobbyist-level components that are readily available.
 There are camera, gps, relay, timer and other devices you can build for the hub.
 Assembling the devices requires maker-level skills.
 There is no software to write, unless you want to create a new device model.
 (Fun fact: <a target="_blank" href="https://www.merliot.io/blog/2025-5-4-third-blog">LLMs</a>
-can also write new device models).</p>
+can also write new device models).

 <div style="text-align: center;">
   <img src="devices/relays/images/nano-rp2040-relays.png">